coastalwhite/gburghoorn.com/content/about-me.md

 of science in the joint computer science and mathematics program.
 After two years of following both programs, I had a sense of direction within the fields and decided to speed up going for a Master.
-I finished a Master in informatics in Grenoble, France and started on a Cybersecurity master.
+I finished a Master in informatics and Cybersecurity in Grenoble, France.
+Currently, I am busy with a PhD at the TU Delft, the Netherlands.

 ## Swimming